 Applying to the Conservatory of Music

-Freshman admission decisions for the Conservatory of Music are made at two times during the year.
+Freshman admission decisions for the Fall term of the Conservatory of Music are made at two times during the year.
 Early Action candidates receive an early, non-binding admission decision (accept, refuse, or delayed decision) by December 31st.
 Early Action students must submit all required items so that they arrive in Admissions by November 1st, and must complete their audition by the appropriate deadline.
 Regular Action candidates must submit all required items so that they arrive in Admissions by January 10th, follow the appropriate audition deadline, and will receive their admission decision (accept, refuse, or waiting list) by April 1st.
-Transfer deadlines are listed below.
+Transfer deadlines and Spring term deadlines are listed below.

 Admissions decisions are given by mail.
 We do not notify applicants of their decision in advance or over the phone.
 Please plan accordingly.
 Email or fax notification is available only for students living outside the U.S. and will occur after the decision letters have been mailed.